Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_cicd_gitlab/README.md

 - When happy with the changes, create a PR to merge the changes.

    > **CAUTION**: Make sure that when creating the PR no `item-config.json` files are pushed to `dev`.
 These files are created in each of the workspace item folder as part of Step 3.
 This file contains the *logical ids and object ids* to identify each of the assets.
 However, these vary from workspace to another hence these should not be checked in.
+   >
+   > **Note**: After the PR is merged it is recommended that the developer delete the feature branch.
+When, in the local development environment, the developer will switch back to the `dev` branch they will be warned that local changes to `.gitignore` and `item-config.json` files will be lost.
+There is no harm in doing this.

 **Step 6.
 Follow PR approval process to DEV workspace**: